 Delicious when served with any roasted meat.
 Try it with Balsamic Glazed Pork Chops , Lindy's Favorite Meat Loaf or Italian Style Spice-Rubbed Pot Roast.

-Want to try more grain based salads/sides?
+Want to try more grain-based or vegetarian salads/sides?

 Farro with Roasted Butternut Squash and Beets